 Even though you’re not on campus, you’ll still receive top–notch support and assistance.

-From day one of browsing our website through to graduation, we are always happy to lend a helping hand, offer an ear or talk through your options.
+From day one of browsing our website, all the way through to graduation, we are always happy to lend a helping hand, offer an ear or talk through your options.

-If you’re thinking of apply to one of our courses, it’s our friendly Admissions team you’ll be speaking with.
-They are available to answer any questions you have about our courses, your application, entry requirements and any other issues you may have.
-From the first time you contact us, you’ll be assigned an Adviser who will be the only person you speak to throughout the admissions process – meaning no explaining yourself repeatedly or having to resend documents.
+If you’re thinking of applying for one of our courses, it’s our friendly Admissions team you’ll be speaking with first.
+They are available to answer any questions you may have about our courses, your application, entry requirements, funding your studies, and any other issues you may have.
+From the first time you contact us, you’ll be assigned an Admissions Adviser who will be your key contact throughout the admissions process – meaning no explaining yourself repeatedly or having to resend documents.

-Find out more about our how our Admissions team work here.
+Find out more about our how our Admissions team works here.

 Once you are accepted onto your course, you will be supported by a dedicated Student Support team for the duration of your studies.
-Student Advisers will be your first point of contact and will support and guide you throughout your course.
+Student Advisers will be your first point of contact and will support and guide you throughout your studies.